-Fear not: You can return to your yesteryear of vehicular luxury.
-For less than $250, a detailing shop can transform your ride, inside and out, leaving it looking used-car-lot new.
+For motorheads, a spotless vehicle is next to godliness.
+But even ordinary commuters and carpool chiefs can take joy in a newly cleaned ride.
+For less than $250, a detailing shop can cleanse your family’s sloppy sins and transform your ride, inside and out, leaving it looking used-car-lot new.

 You can also perform some quality checks on your own—

-- Since most detailing tasks are the same for every car, you can get an idea of the quality of a shop’s work by asking to see other customers’ detailed cars.
+- If you’re considering a brick-and-mortar shop, rather than a mobile operator, you can evaluate its work by asking to see other customers’ detailed cars.
 If they look unsatisfactory, ask the shop what it can do to meet your expectations.
 If your car is in particularly bad shape, ask the shop what problems it can and can’t solve.

-- Assess the shop’s cleanliness and orderliness—a messy, unorganized facility may indicate that it does sloppy work.
+- Also assess the shop’s cleanliness and orderliness—a messy, unorganized facility may be a sign of sloppy work.

-- Ask whether the shop uses a three-step polishing process—polishing, buffing, and waxing—or the less effective one-step process.
+- Ask whether the shop uses a three-step polishing process—polishing, buffing, and waxing—or the less effective one-step one.

-- Ask how the shop cleans carpets.
-Most shops use hot-water-extraction equipment, which is usually the most effective method; if not, ask it to describe, or show, how it will clean your car’s carpet.
+- Ask how they clean carpets.
+Most use hot-water-extraction equipment, which is usually the most effective method; if not, ask it to describe, or show, its protocol.

-- Ask how quickly the shop can detail your car.
-A shop that takes only an hour or so probably isn’t providing the same service as shops that take half a day.
+- Ask how long the service will spend detailing your car.
+A company that takes only an hour or so probably isn’t providing the same service as those that take half a day.

-- Ask the shop to show you proof that it carries current liability insurance to cover the cost of repairs to your car if it’s damaged while in the shop.
+- Ask for proof that the company carries current liability insurance to cover the cost of repairs to your car if it’s damaged.

 - Make sure the operator of a mobile detailing service is following Environmental Protection Agency rules, which require operators to use a runoff reclamation system.
 These systems place a mat under the car to capture all water runoff during washing.
 After washing, the runoff is sucked up from the mat back into the detailer’s water tank.

-Because most shops will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
-For the shops listed on our Ratings Tables, we’ve done some shopping for you.
-Our undercover shoppers asked each shop its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
-The price comparison scores on our Ratings Tables indicate how each shop’s prices compared to the average prices quoted for the same jobs.
-For instance, if one shop has a price comparison score of $120, while a second shop has a score of $100, it means the first shop’s quotes were 20 percent higher than the second shop’s.
+Because most services will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
+For the companies listed on our Ratings Tables, we’ve done some shopping for you.
+Our undercover shoppers asked each business for its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
+The price comparison scores on our Ratings Tables indicate how each company’s prices compared to the average prices quoted for the same jobs.
+For instance, if one company has a price comparison score of $120, while a second company has a score of $100, it means the first company’s quotes were 20 percent higher than the second company’s.